ranju1729/lending_club_case_study/README.md

 ## General Information
-- In this project we used loan dataset .
+- In this project we used loan a dataset.
 - We are using EDA for our analysis.
 - In this project, we will solve two major problems for financial companies.
 First, to reduce the rate of defaulters and second to increase the rate good customers.